inteleon/decidas-client/README.md

 # Decidas Client

 For making requests to Decidas webservice.
-You need an account at Decidas.

-**NOTE: Depends on Inteleon/Soap-Client** - Please add manually to your project.

-## Supported Decidas functions

-- PersonSearch (partly)

-## PersonSearch

-Currently this package only supports to search for one person by social security number (svenskt personnummer).
+This package is currently build only for looking up person data by a personnummer.
+You need an account for Decidas and a product configured for this (ConfigID).

+## Person data by personnummer

+Get person data for a swedish personnummer.

 ```php
 //Create client